- Federal Income Tax Rates:

-- If you qualify for earned income credit, we will automatically calculate the amount.
+- If you qualify for earned income credit, the tool will automatically calculate the amount.
 Please note that this calculator doesn't take into consideration the impact of scholarships, penal income and retirement income on your Earned Income Credit (EIC).

 - Federal income tax withheld

 - Enter the total of all federal income tax that you expect to have withheld from your pay throughout the year.
-We will use this amount to calculate your total refund or amount you may owe.
+The tool uses this amount to calculate your total refund or amount you may owe.

 - Can you (or spouse if married) be claimed as a qualifying child of someone else?